hvag/blog/terraform.md

 └── staging
 ```

-With this layout, we will be able to have
+With this revised layout, we will be able to have

 - Seperate config and state files for Dev, Staging and Prod environments
 - Modules that can be shared across all the environments